Is your business earthquake prepared?

-New Zealand has seen a significant increase in earthquake activity over the last 10 years and it is vital for employers and building owners to take practical steps to ensure the safety of their staff and buildings.
+New Zealand has seen a significant increase in earthquake activity over the last 10 years and it is vital for employers and building owners to take practical steps to ensure the safety of their staff and customers in their buildings.

 The Health and Safety at Work Act 2015 (HSWA) states that:

 We expect you to proactively manage risks arising from objects in and around workplace buildings on a regular and ongoing basis.

 You need to keep on top of new or emerging information and ensure that your workplace is prepared to deal with an earthquake.

 Building owners must also comply with The Building Act 2004, which includes standards for a buildings earthquake resilience.

 If there is a serious earthquake related incident, and it turns out you failed to comply with these standards - you may face action for failing to take steps to minimise the hazards in your building.